 Here at Daisyfield we hold the Brilliant Book Awards.
 Children are selected and they receive a book from the set of texts from this scheme and we read them and vote on our favourite.
 It is to encourage children aged six and seven years to develop a love of reading, and to discuss what they have read with each other.

-Miss Churchill and Mrs Rehman run this club.
+Mrs Gristwood runs this club.
 To find out more please click on the link below:

 The Fantastic Book Awards

 To further promote a love of reading in our children we are involved in the Fantastic Book Awards with Lancashire Library.
-This is a reading club for Yr 5 and 6 held by Mrs Shiers, where a group of children read a range of books, discuss and then vote on the best one.
+This is a reading club for Yr 5 and 6, where a group of children read a range of books, discuss and then vote on the best one.

 To find out more please click on the link below: